pshivaji/Halfbrick/README.md

 ## Essential tasks

-First three tasks where in included in data_analysis.py file with three function:
+First three tasks where in represented in data_analysis.py file with three function:

 *csv_json : converts csv file to json file.